vivitar/db/README.md

 About
 =====
 D language databse connection package, contains only base classes, interfaces, and mixin for creare database drivers.
-But allows work with diffirent databAses (if drivers present) with single interface.
+But allows work with diffirent databases (if drivers present) with single interface.

 Single connection
 =================